ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 > 9:18AM.
 It feels astonishingly simple to manipulate graphics, so I decide to write a snake-game in Racket before the sun goes down.
 After all, I've got the whole day...

-We can define a lot of stuff:
+I can define a lot of stuff very easily:

 ```rkt
 (define eye (circle 10))